 Four years later, the Ferraros had twins.
 Sadly, Tommaso and Josalinda were born with the same mutation.

 Tommaso grew up and got a job as a dispatcher for the forest service, where a government-appointed guide helps him get around.
 Josalinda got married and began to raise two children.
 Both could see a little bit out of one eye, especially in bright sunlight.
-But under normal interior lighting, their vision was just about zero.
+But under normal interior lighting, it was just about zero.

 Through doctors in Naples, they heard that scientists in Philadelphia were working on an experiment that might help them.

 Tommaso and Josalinda were 26.
 The trial was limited to those 27 and under; any older, and the retina would likely be beyond rescue.